JohanLi/accounting/web/notes/observations.md

 to log in infrequently and download multiple receipts in one go.
 With my VAT reporting frequency changing to quarterly, I might need to do this more often.

+### Rounding, cents/ören being huge time-wasters

+Sigh.
+It's like the 80/20 rule.
+Except here, we're talking about dedicating a lot of time to handle a couple of kronor here and there due to rounding
+conventions:

+- "Det skattemässiga resultatet avrundas sedan nedåt till närmaste tiotal"
+- After the above is done and corporate tax is calculated, the result is floored

+- VAT is floored to the nearest krona.
+The decimals are moved to account 3740, and has an effect on your revenue.

+I understand too little to grasp why the above rounding conventions (?) exist.
+As far as I can tell, it's rooted in laws from the 60s and 70s?
+Come to think of it, Skatteverket only ever seems to deal with whole kronor when looking through all transactions.
+It just feels inconsistent, because you most certainly handle decimals elsewhere (such as with invoices).

+It seems similar to the case with physical receipts, where people digitize them as soon as possible, but still need to store the physical receipt in a folder due to antiquated laws.